lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Content-Format abbreviated as "ct" (not "cf").

 * CBOR abbreviation of "app_prof" changed to 23.

+* Added preamble on identifying application profiles by Profile ID.

 * Defined target attributes "ed-ta-*" for specifying supported trust anchors.